Viral infections, genetic disorders, and some hormonal disorders are common causes of dilated cardiomyopathy, but often

 If possible, doctors treat the disorder that is causing the dilated cardiomyopathy.
 For example, medications that suppress the immune system (immunosuppressants) such as corticosteroids may be used to treat a connective tissue disorder that caused dilated cardiomyopathy.

 General treatment measures include avoiding stress, limiting salt in the diet, and having periods of rest, which help reduce strain on the heart, particularly when the cardiomyopathy is acute or severe.

-Drugs used for heart failure Drug Treatment for Heart Failure Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , such as angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, beta-blockers, a combination angiotensin II receptor blocker and neprilysin inhibitor, aldosterone antagonists (spironolactone or eplerenone), sodium glucose cotransporter 2 protein (SGLT) inhibitors, the combination of hydralazine and nitrates, and ivabradine, improve the heart’s pumping function, prolong life, and help to decrease persistent symptoms.
+Medications used for heart failure Drug Treatment for Heart Failure Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , such as angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, beta-blockers, a combination angiotensin II receptor blocker and neprilysin inhibitor, aldosterone antagonists (spironolactone or eplerenone), sodium glucose cotransporter 2 protein (SGLT) inhibitors, the combination of hydralazine and nitrates, and ivabradine, improve the heart’s pumping function, prolong life, and help to decrease persistent symptoms.

 Diuretics (medications that increase urination) are used to reduce excess fluid in the lungs and decrease symptoms of swelling due to fluid retention, but they do not prolong life.

 Digoxin may help the heart's pumping and decrease the number of hospitalizations for heart failure, but it does not prolong life.

 Antiarrhythmic medications may be given to treat abnormal heart rhythms.
 Most of these drugs are initially prescribed in small doses.
 Doses are increased in small increments because if the dose is too large, an antiarrhythmic medication may worsen heart rhythm abnormalities or depress pumping function.

 Medications to prevent blood clots, such as warfarin or aspirin, may be used, particularly when ventricles are very dilated and contracting poorly.